OGLE-2016-BLG-1195Lb: A Sub-Neptune Beyond the Snow Line of an M-dwarf Confirmed by Keck AO: Planetary System Parameters

 \section{Planetary System Parameters}

-Without additional constraints (such as the lens flux from Keck) the physical parameters of a lensing system can be derived by combining two second order effects on the microlensing light curve.
+Without additional constraints (such as the lens flux from Keck) the physical parameters of a lensing system can be derived by combining two second order effects on the microlensing light-curve.
 These are finite source effects and the microlensing parallax effect.
-The former provides a measurement for the source radius crossing time, $t_*$, which can be used to determine the angular Einstein radius, $\theta_E$.
+The former provides a measurement for the source radius crossing time, $t_*$, which can be used to determine the angular Einstein radius, $\theta_{\rm E}$.
 Therefore, a mass-distance relation can be obtained.

 where $\kappa = 8.144\ \rm mas\ M_\odot^{-1}$.
 This equation has two unknowns however; lens mass and distance.
-If a microlensing parallax effect, $\pi_E$, is measured from the light curve, then an additional mass-distance relation can be obtained \citep{Gould1992}, which when combined with Equation \ref{mdreltheta}, yields:
+If a microlensing parallax effect, $\pi_{\rm E}$, is measured from the light-curve, then an additional mass-distance relation can be obtained \citep{Gould1992A}, which when combined with Equation \ref{mdreltheta}, yields:

 Many microlensing events do not have a measurable parallax effect though, and at best, only a projection of the parallax vector parallel to the Earth's orbit is measured, leaving room for degeneracies.
 Thus, additional constraints are needed for accurate estimates of the physical parameters to be made, such as high angular resolution follow-up observations with Keck.
 These can be implemented from an empirical mass-luminosity relation with the measured Keck apparent magnitude.
-The empirical mass-luminosity relations (also used in \cite{bennett15, Bennett_2016, Bennett2018}) are from \cite{Henry1993} ($M_{L} \geqslant 0.66\ M_{\odot}$), \cite{Delfosse2000} ($0.54\ M_{\odot} \geqslant M_{L} \geqslant 0.12\ M_{\odot}$) and \cite{Henry1999} ($0.10\ M_{\odot} \geqslant M_{L} \geqslant 0.07\ M_{\odot}$).
+The empirical mass-luminosity relations (also used in \cite{Bennett2015, Bennett_2016, Bennett2018}) are from \cite{Henry1993} ($M_{\rm L} \geqslant 0.66\ M_{\odot}$), \cite{Delfosse2000} ($0.54\ M_{\odot} \geqslant M_{\rm L} \geqslant 0.12\ M_{\odot}$) and \cite{Henry1999} ($0.10\ M_{\odot} \geqslant M_{\rm L} \geqslant 0.07\ M_{\odot}$).
 The empirical mass-luminosity relation merges these three relations, smoothly interpolating between them.

+The foreground extinction is also considered for the mass-luminosity relation.
+Following \cite{Drimmel2001} we use the following equation to estimate the foreground extinction for the lens:

+where $h_{\rm dust}$ is the dust scale height, $b$ is the Galactic latitude of the target ($b = -2.475$), and $i$ is an index refering to the passband.

+In addition, since Keck can measure the source-lens proper motion, $\theta_{\rm E}$ can be recalculated using $\theta_{\rm E}=t_{\rm E} \mu_{\rm rel}$.
+However, the microlensing light-curve model is in the geocentric reference frame, so we must convert our heliocentric relative proper motion, using: